taktile-org/decisions-export/README.md

 To automate the export process, schedule the script to run using cron. `10 * * * *` ([details](https://crontab.guru/#10_*_*_*_*)).
 We recommend running the script 10 minutes past the full hour to ensure that all internal archiving jobs are completed, and you get the complete history of decisions for the previous hour.

-YIf needed, you can provide custom start and end times to the script by specifying the `TAP_START_TIME` and `TAP_END_TIME` environment variables during execution:
+If needed, you can provide custom start and end times to the script by specifying the `TAP_START_TIME` and `TAP_END_TIME` environment variables during execution:
 ```bash
 TAP_START_TIME=2023-05-22T15:00:00 TAP_END_TIME=2023-05-22T17:00:00 ./run.sh
 ```